Want your next fundraising campaign to be a success?

 The page copy shows me exactly how urgent the financial need is as well:

-Some quick air-math shows me that this wave of turtles coming in is going to cost a lot of cash.
+Some quick air math shows me that this wave of turtles will cost a lot of cash.

 Step 3: Keep your audience engaged with your video

 The internet at large has a short attention span.
 Audiences won’t stick around for a lengthy explanation from your field workers.
 They need to see the need, not hear it.

 CMA does a wonderful job of visually communicating needs in their video.
 This is KEY because our brains process visual information 60,000 times faster than written information.

 First, I can see from Abby’s face that this is a serious problem: